Panoptikum-social/blog.panoptikum.social/pages/listener-manual.md

 ## Recommendations and Likes

-After log in you have addional possibilites on the different pages
+After log in you have additional possibilities on the different pages

 * Podcast: recommend, like and follow
 * Episode: recommend and like